serpwow/google-search-results-nodejs/README.md

 # Google Search Results in Node.JS

 This Node.JS module allows you to scrape and parse Google Search Results using [SerpWow](https://serpwow.com).
-In addition to [Search](https://serpwow.com/docs/search/overview) you can also use this package to access the SerpWow [Locations API](https://serpwow.com/docs/locations/overview) and [Account API](https://serpwow.com/docs/account/overview).
+In addition to [Search](https://serpwow.com/docs/search/overview) you can also use this module to access the SerpWow [Locations API](https://serpwow.com/docs/locations/overview) and [Account API](https://serpwow.com/docs/account/overview).

 All methods support promises and node-style callbacks.